CARROT Weather Predicts Cloudy with a Chance of Snark

 - “It’s hotter than Pauly Shore’s career out here.”
 (It was 11 degrees Fahrenheit.)

-- “Sorry meatbat, I’m busy sending nice weather to the s*** hole countries right now.”
+- “Sorry meatbag, I’m busy sending nice weather to the s*** hole countries right now.”
 (CARROT claims that it actually controls the weather.)

 CARROT Weather displays a warning icon on the main screen if there are any weather alerts in your area — tap the icon to see full details.
 Alas, the National Weather Service writes the alerts, not CARROT.